 IMP

-Summary: IMP annotation from mutant study examining histone acetylation role in transcription activation.
+Summary: IMP annotation from a study of histone acetylation during Adr1-dependent transcription activation; accessible abstract does not mention HDA1.

 Supporting Evidence: